spromicky/KBImageView/README.md

 # KBImageView

-UIImageView subclass that can change images with Ken Burns effect.
+`UIImageView` subclass that can change images with Ken Burns effect.
 This image view is good for some kind of landing page or for unusual backgrounds.

- Its implement like UITableViewDelegate.
-You can say how much images you have in `numberOfImagesInImageView:`, and return each one in `imageView:imageForIndex:`.

 ![](https://media.giphy.com/media/26tn9xsRS0iMLPrUI/giphy.gif)

 All images from [Unsplash](https://unsplash.com).

+## Usage

+To support `KBImageView` in your application you must set `delegate` for it.
+This delegate must confirm to protocol `KBImageViewDelegate`.
+And implement two required methods:

+- `numberOfImagesInImageView:` - must return number of all images in slide show.
+Called every time before image going to changed.
+- `imageView:imageForIndex:` - must return image for current index.
+Also called every time before image going to changed.

+`KBImageView` does not stores all image, that was presented before.
+Just only one current image.

 ## Installation